ionvop/local-messaging-bot/README.md

 - Responses are extremely delayed.

 ### main-firefox
+- Made for the Firefox browser.
 - The first variation I worked on.
 - Only finds and copies the div element where a command is located.
 - Much faster and requires lesser delay.
 - Not compatible on some situations.
 - Will not work on large text on Discord since Discord handles large texts differently causing inconsistency on the navigation which breaks the bot.

+### Other notes
+- Still trying to find a way to make it work for Chrome.